 That said, nutrient levels in whole food supplements may be less consistent than in synthetically-produced ones.
 That’s because nutrient levels in whole foods tend to vary based on when and how they were grown as well as how they are transported or stored.

-It’s also important to remember that most of the vitamins in your diet should come from what you eat, not the supplements you take.
+Keep in mind that most of the vitamins in your diet should come from what you eat, not the supplements you take.

 In sum Whole food supplements may offer a slight advantage over synthetically produced ones.
 However, these small differences may not justify the often much steeper price tag.